uservinhsoislearning/TicTacToeAI/README.md

 ```
 git checkout DeveloperMode
 ```
-However, it is purely used to understand the algorithms deeper, so if you only want to beat your friends in a game of Tic-Tac-Toe, then accessing Developer Mode is unnecessary.
+However, it is purely used to understand the algorithms deeper, so if you only want to beat your friends in a game of Tic-Tac-Toe, accessing Developer Mode is unnecessary.

 You can go back from DeveloperMode by using this command:
 ```